mehmeteminduran/block-explorer/README.md

 ```

 ### Vue CLI Scripts
+This project has developed using Vue.js.
 Following commands can be used to build, test, and run application.
 ```
 "npm run serve": Starts the development server
 "npm run build": Builds the application for deployment.